GeoSCADA/Utilities-and-Examples/README.md

 # ListReferences
 A utility to find the references from an object in the Geo SCADA database.

+# MimicGrabber
+Get a screenshot of one or more mimics automatically.
+This program will let you select which mimics to get screenshots, and save then in PNG format.

 # PythonSample
 How to use Python to interact with Geo SCADA using the .Net Client API.